birkhoffkiki/PrePATH/README.md

 ```

 **Notes:**
-- ASlide is installed as a Python package from [GitHub](https://github.com/MrPeterJin/ASlide) and is included in `requirements/gpfm.txt`.
+- ASlide should be installed as a Python package from [GitHub](https://github.com/MrPeterJin/ASlide) and is included in `requirements/gpfm.txt`.
 - Environment configurations for other foundation models should be referenced from their respective repositories.

 ## Usage